 6 minute read

-Exercise has so many benefits for your body (including your skin!) and for your mind, that breakouts shouldn’t get between us and our workouts.
-That said, we understand it’s tough to figure out what causes acne—and it’s frustrating to deal with acne as a “consequence” when you’re making a healthy choice like exercising.
+Exercise has so many benefits for your body and for your mind that breakouts shouldn’t get between us and our workouts.
+That said, it’s frustrating to deal with acne as a “consequence” when you’re making a healthy choice like exercising.
 We’ve got you!
 In this guide we’ll go over the best products, tricks, and tips to take care of your skin, so you can spend more time with your eyes on the prize.

 If you have makeup on, remove it.
 During exercise, sweat can mix with makeup and oil on your skin, which can clog your pores and lead to breakouts.
-Try micellar water to easily remove makeup before working out: it comes in face wipes for easy on-the-go cleansing, and even travel-sized bottles.
+Try micellar water to easily remove makeup before working out.
 Just soak a cotton pad with micellar water and swipe the pad over your face for a quick cleanse.

 Make sure to wear clean clothes while working out.
 Tempting as it is to skip laundry day on a busy schedule, don’t re-wear your workout gear without cleaning it.
 Wearing already damp or sweaty clothing may lead to more breakouts!